70+ Astonishing World Pollution Facts

 Fact 13: More than 3 million kids below the age of 5 years pass away every year because of environmental problems like pollution.

 Fact 15: China is the world’s leading producer of carbon dioxide.
-The United States is number 2.
+The United States is at number 2.

 Fact 17: Noise pollution is the most ignored kind of pollution.

-Fact 21: More than 100 pesticides via any channel – air, water or soil can bring about birth defects, gene transmutation, and cancer.
+Fact 21: More than 100 pesticides via any channel – air, water, or soil can bring about birth defects, gene transmutation, and cancer.

-Fact 22: There are more than 73 different sorts of pesticides in the groundwater, which is used as drinking water.
+Fact 22: There are more than 73 different sorts of pesticides in the groundwater, which is then used as drinking water.

 Fact 26: About 1000 children die in India per year because of diseases created by polluted water.